 Routine anteroposterior and lateral x-rays often do not show the fracture but usually show a joint effusion, which is indicated by the presence of abnormal fat pads on x-rays.
 Displacement of the anterior fat pad may indicate joint effusion but is not specific; visibility of the posterior fat pad on a true lateral view is specific for joint effusion but not highly sensitive.
 Patients with localized radial head tenderness and effusion require oblique views (which are more sensitive for fracture) or presumptive treatment of a fracture.

-The radiocapitellar line Anterior humeral line and radiocapitellar line Radial head fractures frequently result from a fall on an outstretched arm and may be difficult to see on x-rays.
-(See also Overview of Fractures.)
-The radial head is palpated on the lateral... read more is a line through the midshaft of the radius on a lateral x-ray of the elbow.
+The radiocapitellar line Anterior humeral line and radiocapitellar line is a line through the midshaft of the radius on a lateral x-ray of the elbow.
 Normally, this line transects the middle of the capitellum.
 Sometimes in children, the only sign of fracture on x-rays is displacement of this line.

 Arthrocentesis Arthrocentesis Some musculoskeletal disorders affect primarily the joints, causing arthritis.
-Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles or other extra-articular... read more may be done to remove blood from the joint to help differentiate mechanical blockage of passive joint motion from restriction due to pain and muscle spasm.
+Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles (eg, myositis), peripheral... read more may be done to remove blood from the joint to help differentiate mechanical blockage of passive joint motion from restriction due to pain and muscle spasm.
 Then, a local anesthetic is injected to relieve pain.

 Stability is tested by applying stress to the elbow medially and laterally and checking for laxity or increased motion.
 If the joint does not move when stress is applied, the fracture is stable and associated ligaments are probably uninjured.